vijay-infosec/CyberSec-Projects-/phishing-email-detection-ML/README.md

 Phishing Email Detection Using Machine Learning

-This project builds and evaluates machine learning models for classifying emails as phishing or legitimate using text-based features.
-The notebook includes preprocessing, feature engineering, TF-IDF vectorization, model training, evaluation, and performance visualization.
+This project explores machine learning techniques for identifying phishing emails based on text content.
+The work includes data cleaning, feature engineering, TF-IDF vectorization, model training and evaluation, and a comparison of performance between Logistic Regression and Random Forest classifiers.

-🚀 Project Overview
+Project Overview

-The goal is to detect phishing emails using supervised machine learning.
+The objective is to build and evaluate models that distinguish phishing emails from legitimate ones.
+The dataset used for this project is the CEAS 2008 email dataset, which contains a little over 39,000 samples.

-Two models were implemented:
+Two supervised learning models were tested:

 Logistic Regression

 Random Forest Classifier

-Both models were trained on the CEAS 2008 spam/phishing dataset, containing 39,153 emails.

-📂 Repository Structure
+Repository Structure
 phishing-email-detection-ML/
 │
 ├── notebook/
-│   └── Project_619_2.ipynb          # Full ML workflow with outputs
+│   └── Project_619_2.ipynb
 │
 ├── report/
 │   ├── Final_Project_Report_Team08.docx
-│   ├── Project_619_22_1764986457.pdf
+│   └── Project_619_22_1764986457.pdf
 │
 └── README.md

-🧠 Methodology
+Methodology
-✔ Data Preprocessing
+Data preprocessing

-Subject and body merged

-Feature extraction: email_length, subject_length, sender_domain

-Text cleaning (lowercase, punctuation removal, whitespace normalization)
+Combined email subject and body into a single text field

+Extracted basic features such as subject length, email length, and sender domain

+Applied standard text-cleaning steps (lowercasing, removing punctuation, etc.)

-✔ Feature Engineering
+Feature Engineering

-TF-IDF vectorization for text
+TF-IDF applied to the text component

-Numerical + categorical features combined
+Numerical and categorical features were merged into a single feature space

-✔ Model Training
+Model Training

-80/20 stratified train-test split

-Logistic Regression
+Dataset split into training and testing sets (80/20, stratified)

-Random Forest
+Implemented Logistic Regression and Random Forest models

-✔ Evaluation Metrics
+Evaluation

+Models were assessed using:

 Accuracy